joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DOING

-* introduce a supervisor for BankAccount processes

 # TODO

-* just to verify if we can use the notation used for the `BankServer` for the child process `BankAccountSupervisor` in the `BankSupervisor`
 * maybe we can get rid of `start` and `stop` functions of the `BankAccount` client
 * add a monitor for each BankAccount process so that we can update the lookup table
 * understand what the notation `@name` means